john-savill/home_network/AI_notes.md

 ### notes

-accuracy, continued conversation, other tools (image rec?) etc.
+accuracy, continued conversation, other tools (image rec, image creation?) etc.

 Outputs from the prompts can be found in the [ai_code_results](ai_code_results/) directory.

  - ministral on ollama: about 4 mins to start up, very thorough itinerary about 12 mins total though.
-Yaml very detailed again over 12 mins total, very slow
+Yaml very detailed again over 12 mins total, very slow.
  - ministral on llama.cpp: required context limiting to run.
 Noticably slower ininerary but detailed and kept to 2 days but used up over a third of it's context cache.
 Same happened with the .yaml prompt, very detailed.
 Speed seems to tail off the longer the prompt is working for.

  - llama32 on llama.cpp: required context limiting to get it to run.
 Good weekend itinerary, created a whole advanced template for 2nd primpt (using up context). c code looks good.